russell-archer/StoreHelperDemoUIKit/README.md

 `StoreHelper` is a Swift Package Manager (SPM) package that enables developers using Xcode 14/13 to easily add in-app purchase support to **iOS 16/15** and **macOS 13/12** SwiftUI apps.

-**
-This repository contains an experimental proof-of-concept project showing how `StoreHelper` could be used in a UIKit application.
+**This repository contains an experimental, proof-of-concept project showing how `StoreHelper` could be used in a UIKit application.**
-**

 `StoreHelper` provides the following features: